This post may contain affiliate links. Please read our disclosure policy.

 - If youโve refrigerated the dough, work with it straight from the refrigerator.
 If you havenโt, place the tightly sealed dough in the refrigerator to chill for at least 15 minutes before working with it, as itโs easiest to work with when itโs chilled.

 - To make pizza, place the dough on a lightly floured surface and sprinkle the top lightly with a bit more flour.
-Knead the dough a bit until itโs smoother, then divide it into two equal portions.
+Knead the dough gently until itโs smoother and not sticky, then divide it into two equal portions.
 Cover the unused portion, so it doesnโt dry out.

-- Transfer the dough to a large piece of unbleached parchment paper and brush the top of the dough generously with olive oil.
-Using a pizza peel or other flat surface like a cutting board, transfer the dough to the pizza peel or baking sheet in the preheated oven and bake it plain for 5 to 7 minutes, or until the crust has begun to crisp on the underside.
+- Transfer the dough to the pizza peel or baking sheet in the preheated oven.
+Bake the dough plain for 5 to 7 minutes, or until the crust has begun to crisp on the underside.

 - To continue preparing the dough, add your favorite toppings to the parbaked crust, and return the pizza to the hot oven until any cheese is melted and the edges have browned and puffed (another 5 to 7 minutes).